BUILDING STRENGTH IN DREAMERS, DACA-mented, UNDOCUMENTED AND/OR IN TEMPORARY PROTECTED STATUS

 UF provides a supportive and inclusive educational environment for UF students regardless of immigration status.

 With our professional and compassionate counseling staff at the Counseling and Wellness Center, you can feel comfortable sharing your concerns and be confident that they will be kept confidential.
-Whatever your reasons for seeking group, short-term individual, or couples counseling, we are committed to helping you address your concerns as well guiding you through mental health challenges that undocumented students scholars may experience:
+Whatever your reasons for seeking group, short-term, or couples counseling, we are committed to helping you address your concerns as well guiding you through mental health challenges that undocumented students scholars may experience:

 - Your feelings about your immigration status